-Any stockholder intending to present a proposal at our 2013 Annual Meeting of Stockholders and have the proposal included in the proxy statement and proxy card for such meeting (pursuant to Rule 14a-8 of the Exchange Act) must, in addition to complying with the applicable laws and regulations governing submissions of such proposals, submit the proposal in writing to us no later than October 27, 2012, and must otherwise be in compliance with the requirements of the SEC's proxy rules.
+Any stockholder intending to present a proposal at our 2015 Annual Meeting of Stockholders and have the proposal included in the proxy statement and proxy card for such meeting (pursuant to Rule 14a-8 of the Exchange Act) must, in addition to complying with the applicable laws and regulations governing submissions of such proposals, submit the proposal in writing to us no later than January 1, 2015, and must otherwise be in compliance with the requirements of the SEC's proxy rules.

 Our stockholders of record who comply with the advanced notice procedures set forth in our Bylaws and outlined under this "Submission of Stockholder Proposals" section may nominate director candidates for election to our board of directors.
-Stockholder nominations of director candidates at our annual meeting of stockholders must be received by the Company's secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of this Proxy Statement; provided, however, that in connection with the Company's first annual meeting or in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting is first made.
+Stockholder nominations of director candidates at our annual meeting of stockholders must be received by our secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of this Proxy Statement; provided, however, that in connection with our first annual meeting or in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the 120th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
 The public announcement of a postponement or adjournment of an annual meeting will not commence a new time period for the giving of a stockholder's notice as described above.
-Accordingly, to submit a director candidate for consideration for nomination at our 2013 Annual Meeting of Stockholders, stockholders must submit the recommendation, in writing, by December 3, 2012, but in no event earlier than November 3, 2012.
+Accordingly, to submit a director candidate for consideration for nomination at our 2015 Annual Meeting of Stockholders, stockholders must submit the recommendation, in writing, by December 31, 2014, but in no event earlier than December 1, 2014.
 The written notice must set forth the information required by our Bylaws.
-The advanced notice procedures set forth in our Bylaws do not affect the right of stockholders to request the inclusion of proposals in the Company's proxy statement pursuant to SEC rules.
+The advanced notice procedures set forth in our Bylaws do not affect the right of stockholders to request the inclusion of proposals in our proxy statement pursuant to SEC rules.

-Any such nomination or proposal should be sent to Stuart A. Tanz, our President and Chief Executive Officer, at Retail Opportunity Investments Corp., 81 Main Street, Suite 503, White Plains, New York 10601 and, to the extent applicable, must include the information required by our Bylaws.
+Any such nomination or proposal should be sent to Stuart A. Tanz, our President and Chief Executive Officer, at Retail Opportunity Investments Corp., 8905 Towne Center Drive, Suite 108, San Diego, California 92122 and, to the extent applicable, must include the information required by our Bylaws.